I well remember the day in 1983 when I first clocked Yamaha’s original XT600Z Ténéré outside Maxim Motorcycles in Parramatta, west Sydney.

 Then, in 2008 Yamaha’s legendary desert bike returned as the XT660Z.
 Based on the injected XT660R and X produced from 2004, the fuelling was much improved and again, it ticked many boxes, even if it now weighed over 200 kilos and, at times, felt it.
 Fuel consumption varied widely but averaged 25 kpl, giving a range of about 570km/360 miles from the 23-litre plastic tank.

 By 2016 ever-tightening emissions regs killed off the hefty 660Z Ténéré.
-Meanwhile, travel bikers round the world have their hopes pinned on 2019’s XT700 Ténéré, based on the brilliant twin-cylinder CP2 motor as in my XSR700.
-The T7 is no heavier than the 660Z and looks like it’ll be another desert-ready hit right out of the crate.
-I hope to test ride one in a few weeks.
+Meanwhile, travel bikers round the world have pinned their hopes on 2019’s XT700 Ténéré, based on the brilliant twin-cylinder CP2 motor, as in my XSR700.
+The T7 is not much heavier than the 660Z and looks like it’ll be another desert-ready hit right out of the crate.
+Read my impressions here.